codata/drum-constants/README.md

 A simple model is being defined to represent the constant concept and their units of measures, and to capture their values (including changes over time).

 The content is currently maintained in a public [Google sheet](https://docs.google.com/spreadsheets/d/1m5Hm3uRsgDVXIarp7-AQqt2mYSvdk0Bvzgx3bvdMT6s/edit#gid=122207678).
-We use a python script to download as an excel Spreadsheet, which we then parse to generate the outputs.
+We use a python script to download as an Excel Spreadsheet, which we then parse to generate the outputs.

 ## In progress
-- Create GitHUB repository
-- Developing base model / serialization.
-In particular investigate the idea of constant concept (definition) vs their values (associated with a unit).
-- Implement tools to parse sheet and generate prototype outputs
+- QA and peer review of current outputs
+- Capture name/definition at the Constant level (from BIPM?)
+- Refine JSON model
+- Produce other serialization for users (e.g. HTML) or in other formats/models (JSON, RDF, XML)
+- Start looking into indexing and API

+## Pending
-- Convert the PDF files for the 2006, 2002, 1998, 1986, 1973 and 1969 versions
+- Feedback from NIST on availability of 2006, 2002, 1998, 1986, 1973 and 1969 versions in text format.
+Otherwise resume effort to convert from PDF
-- Match / assign identifiers for the 2014 and 2010 versions
-- Coordinate with QUDT project to add constant identifiers/values to their existing collection in order to use a common set

 ## Roadmap
+- Coordinate with QUDT project to add constant identifiers/values to their existing collection in order to use a common set.
 - Coordinate with UCUM
+- Explore the development of Concepts to further document and refines the Constant's meaning and facilitate search/discovery
+- Research how units are being used across constants.
+Which are popular?
+Where do the live in the ISO 7-dimensional space?
 - Setup search engine to support API
 - Define web service specifications (OpenAPI / Postman)
 - Implement API (e.g. WS Lambda)

-## Findings
+## Findings / Progress

+### August/September 2021
+- A python utility was developed to parse the google sheet and generate a initial JSON output
+- We refined the model to be able to capture information for three nested entities: Constant, Constant Units, and the Constant Unit Value for a particular version
+- The sheet was updated to reflect the model changes and capture entities relationships for the current data (2010 / 2014 / 2018).
+At this time, the Constant entities is just an identifier (no additional properties).
+- For earlier years, documentation may seem to exists in text/ascii formats.
+We've put the PDF conversion on hold until we hear back fro NIST.
+- We performed some initial research around the development of concepts describing the constants.
+This will be useful down the road but we set this task aside for now as first want to focus on generating outputs for all versions

 ### July 2021